reluce/szurubooru-toolkit/README.md

 * `python3 auto_tagger.py 'tagme'`
 * `python3 auto_tagger.py 'id:100,101'`

-If we want to tag a single post, you can omit the keyword `id` in our query:
+If we want to tag a single post, we can omit the keyword `id` in our query:

 * `python3 auto_tagger.py 100`

-Alternatively, you can tag a single post and specify `--sankaku_url` to fetch the tags from the supplied URL:
+Alternatively, we can tag a single post and specify `--sankaku_url` to fetch the tags from the supplied URL:

 `python3 auto_tagger.py --sankaku_url https://chan.sankakucomplex.com/post/show/<id> 100`